JPac45/Active-Directory-Deployment-within-Azure-VMs/README.md

 <p>
 <b>

-- Click Create
+- Login to DC-1 via Remote Desktop Connection and open Server Manager.
-- Click Azure Virtual Machine
+- Click Add roles and features
 - Choose an existing Resource Group that you previously created
 - Give the VM a name
 - Select the region (it should be the same as the resource group)